BryanTheLai/StackRAG-Backend/README.md

 ### 2.1 Architecture Design

-The system utilizes a modular, service-oriented architecture centered around a RAG pipeline with integrated Function Calling (Tool Use).
+The system utilizes a modular, service-oriented architecture centered around a pipeline for ingesting financial documents and a future pipeline for querying them.
 Supabase provides the core backend infrastructure (DB, Auth, Storage), enabling secure multi-tenancy through user identification (`user_id`) and Row-Level Security (RLS).
-The ingestion pipeline focuses on preparing data for the RAG query process.
+The ingestion pipeline focuses on preparing data for the query process, ensuring structural understanding and context are preserved.

 ### 2.2 Ingestion Pipeline Diagram (Conceptual)